LiskArchive/lisk-sdk/ISSUE_TEMPLATE.md

 ### Versions

 Please provide the version you are working with.
 Please include the OS and what version of the OS you're running.
-Also please provide if you are using the NodeJS or Browser version of Lisk-JS.
+Also please tell us whether you are using Lisk-JS in a browser (which one? which version?) or in Node.js.

 ### Additional Information